-Imagine having a picnic or chilling out under the sun reading a book in a garden that is above a major road junction in Tokyo.
-You can do exactly that at Meguro Sky Garden, which is an incredible piece of engineering and architecture.
-One hundred and seventy-five meters in length and one hundred and thirty meters in diameter, it has a circular garden on top, thirty-five meters up at its highest point and eleven at its lowest, that you can enjoy all year round.
-It is a great place to visit as it is an oasis that gives you a break from the busy city.
+Can you imagine having a picnic or chilling out under the sun reading a book in a garden that is above a major road junction in Tokyo?
+You can do exactly that at Meguro Sky Garden, an incredible piece of engineering that looks like a donut.
+The structure is circular in shape being one hundred and seventy-five meters in length and another one hundred and thirty in diameter.
+Being a circle there is nothing in the middle at the top, but if you look down to ground level you will find a sport field!
+The actual garden runs around the perimeter at the top and is thirty-five meters at its highest point and eleven at its lowest.
+Sky Garden is an oasis that gives you a break from the busy city.

-When it comes to photography though, it’s not so good as the fence I mentioned before, around the side of the structure and the many trees there, get in the way of any good scenic shots.
-Yes, you can see through the fence, but that’ll be hard to do for most cameras.
-Still, you can get some nice shots here and there of the surrounding area.
+If you are hoping to get some nice cityscape photographs from Sky Garden, it’s not so good as there is a fence around the side of the structure and the many trees there, get in the way of any good scenic shots.
+Yes, you can get a few shots through the fence, but that’ll be hard to do for most cameras.
 On a nice day, you can supposedly see Mt.
 Fuji, but I still haven’t seen it yet.
+The architecture is nice to shoot as are the different flowers when in bloom.

 If you are looking for something unusual to see; have a picnic in an interesting place, or; a lover of architecture/engineering Meguro Sky Garden might be the place for you.
 You can see its (Japanese) website here.